Related Articles

 • Having a large amount of cash in your bank account could impact your eligibility for pension credit, savings credit, council tax discount or other means-tested state benefits.

-• A home reversion plan is not available to anyone aged under 60.
+• A home reversion plan is not usually available to anyone aged under 60.
 By contrast, you can take out a lifetime mortgage from age 55.

 • You won’t be paid the full market rate for the portion of your home you sell.